tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: bdqffdq:includedInPolicy
 - Preferred Label: included In Policy
-- Definition: Assserts that a Data Quality Need is part of a Policy
+- Definition: Assserts that a DataQualityNeed is part of a Policy.
-- Comments: Relates Policies to tests (DataQualityNeeds) .
+- Comments: Relates Policies to tests (DataQualityNeed).
 - View in: [term-list](../list/bdqffdq/index.md#includedInPolicy)

 ********************